timeamolnar/tamaslang.github.io/_posts/2015-02-23-spring-with-java8-optional.md

   It is not possible to write a method that takes either an X or an Optional&lt;X&gt;.
 </p></blockquote>

-See other aspects in a detailed criticism: <a href="https://www.voxxed.com/blog/2015/01/embracing-void-6-refined-tricks-dealing-nulls-java/" target="_blank">Do not use Optional</a>
+See a detailed criticism: <a href="https://www.voxxed.com/blog/2015/01/embracing-void-6-refined-tricks-dealing-nulls-java/" target="_blank">Do not use Optional</a>

 So I decided <strong>not to use</strong> Optional in any of my code, but then I came across a
 <a href="http://spring.io/blog/2015/01/14/springone2gx-2014-replay-spring-framework-on-java-8" target="_blank">webinar</a>